What Is Magic Formula Investing?

 Spreading purchases out is fine, but another consideration is to look at how stocks tend to perform during the year—called seasonality.
 Based on market tendencies over the last 20 years, January is typically a poor month for stocks, and June–September also usually sees stocks decline.
 This chart shows this, and the number at the bottom of the column is the percentage gain or loss, on average, for that month.

 Those who want to accumulate more stocks at once may wish to make more stock purchases toward the end of January or early February, or June through the end of September, taking advantage of the depressed prices, which are more typical at these times of the year.

 Commissions and Account Size

 Greenblatt's results don't take into account commissions.
 Buying and selling 30 stocks in a year (60 commission payments) can be a big hit to returns on a small account.

 While not expressly stated in the book, it would be advantageous if investors had at least $30,000 in investable capital.
 That way, $1,000 or more can be invested in each trade, and $10–$20 in commissions to get in and out doesn't sting as much.

 If you're only investing $100 in each stock, paying up to $20 in commissions to get in and out means the stock needs to move favorably by more than 20% just to break even.
-The more capital, the less commissions affect the account.
+The more capital, the fewer commissions affect the account.
 Even $1,000 in each stock isn't ideal; more capital is better, as it reduces the negative effect of commissions.
 Small accounts should avoid this strategy.